lazy-stock-screener-demo/design-doc/strategic_degisn.md

 Step 5.
 Add More Events

-### Identify User Story in Bounded Context in terms of role/permission
+### Identify User Story in Bounded Context in terms of role

 Add role/permission level allow you manage editing/viewing permission for different group of people.